Skip to main content

 • Single lamb or poultry taken at a time

-• Carcass often partially buried or cached
+• Carcass partially buried or cached

 • Bite marks to neck or head